xko/aiven-kafkapg/README.md

 ### Running

 Several main classes defined in [Mains.scala](src/main/scala/aiven/kafkapg/Mains.scala).
-The sbt command `run` will let you choose the one to run.
-Or use `bin/sbt "runMain ..."` to start individually
+The sbt command `run` will show the menu to select one.
+Or use `bin/sbt "runMain ..."` with qualified name, to start directly.
 - `aiven.kafkapg.ToKafkaConnectEvery3s` sends messages to the topic, read by Kafka-connect service.
   In this case consumer in not needed - data end up in postgres automatically
 - `aiven.kafkapg.ToKafkaEvery3s` sends messages to the topic, read by one of the consumers below